eCook Meal

 CRUNCHY SEEDS & SMOOTH DRESSING

 Place the seeds in a pan over a medium heat.
 Toast for 3-5 minutes until lightly browned, shifting occasionally.
 Remove from the pan on completion and set aside to cool.
-Combine the Hummus with 2 tsp of olive oil and ¾ of the chopped parsley.
+Combine the Hummus with 2 tsp of olive oil and ¾ of the chopped Parsley.
 Loosen with water in 5ml increments until drizzling consistency.
 Season to taste and set aside for serving.

 YOU’RE ALMOST THERE